coryknapp/vim-color-flash/README.markdown

 ## Installation

-I've tested it with [Vundle](https://github.com/VundleVim/Vundle.vim) but there is nothing too weird here that any plugin manager can't handle.
+I've tested it with [Vundle](https://github.com/VundleVim/Vundle.vim) but there is nothing too weird here that any plugin manager shouldn't be able to handle.

 We use python, but I don't think you need vim with python, as the python calls are done through a vim `system(...)` call.

+I've tested this on Mac OS X and MacVim, and on nothing else.

 ## Usage